aehng/Lecture-Notes/Module3/Testing_Software.md

 #### Software failure
 Runtime behavior that is not expected.
 A failure is the unacceptable departure of a program operation from program requirements.

 #### Software fault
 A software defect that causes a failure to occur.

 #### Software error
 A specific problem in the code, the design, or requirements that lead to the unexpected behavior.
 A bug.
 An error is usually a programmer action or omission that results in a fault.

-Not all errors cause a program to misbehave or fail to meet their user's expectations.
-In other words, code can be incorrect in ways that don't cause noticeable problems to users.

 * A software error == bug
 * A software error != software failure

+Not all errors cause a program to misbehave or fail to meet their user's expectations.
+In other words, code can be incorrect in ways that don't give rise to problems that users would notice.
+Errors can lurk in programs for many years before they are discovered.